w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

+**Note:** A caveat of this approach is that users receive the instructions after the form element.
+This is often non-ideal, especially when the form controls are larg or when they are displayed on mobile devices and using screen magnification.
+In such cases these instructions may not always be easy to find.

+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

-### Using WAI-ARIA
+#### Using WAI-ARIA
-{:.ex}

-Another approach is to use WAI-ARIA attributes to provide additional information _specifically to assistive technologies_.
-This information is interpreted mostly by screen readers at the moment.

-`Aria-describedby` can be used to associate auxiliary text to a form field.
-If supported by assistive technology it is conveyed to the user either immediately when the form field is entered or on demand, usually after the content of the label element is provided.
+{:.ap}

+Another approach is to use the WAI-ARIA `aria-describedby` attribute to associate the instructions with form elements.
+Currently this approach may not be fully supported by all web browsers and assistive technologies.

 {::nomarkdown}
 <%= sample_start %>